Skip to content

 The Kitchen

-Max Natmessnig and Marco Prins ran the pass here as sous chefs in the 2010s, left to build their own reputations — Natmessnig at Rote Wand in Austria — and came back in October 2024 to relaunch the counter that Moe Issa opened beside his Brooklyn Fare grocery.
-Under founding chef César Ramírez it became the first restaurant in a New York borough outside Manhattan to earn three Michelin stars; it moved to 431 West 37th Street in 2016.
+Natmessnig and Prins are not understudies.
+They ran this pass as sous chefs in the 2010s, then left to build their own names; Natmessnig earned three stars of his own at Rote Wand in Austria before the pair came back in October 2024 to relaunch the counter Moe Issa first opened beside his Brooklyn Fare grocery.
+The format is a fourteen-course, seafood-led tasting for eighteen seats at one counter, $385 before pairings.

 The Room

-The counter is the room: eighteen seats wrapped around a working stainless kitchen, so every course is finished and handed over in front of you.
-It is intimate by headcount but bright and focused rather than candlelit — this is theatre-of-the-pass dining, not a hideaway.
-The sound level is a low hum punctuated by the chefs talking through dishes; conversation works, but the counter pulls your attention forward.
-Dress is smart — most diners arrive polished.
-One seating means the evening is yours; the kitchen does not need the seat back.
+The counter is the room.
+Eighteen seats wrap a working stainless kitchen, so every course is finished and handed across in front of you.
+It is intimate by headcount but bright and focused rather than candlelit; this is theatre-of-the-pass dining, not a hideaway.
+The sound is a low hum punctuated by chefs narrating dishes, so conversation works but the pass keeps pulling your eye forward.
+Dress smart, because most diners arrive polished.
+One seating a night means the evening is yours and nobody is angling for your stool.

 Best for Impressing Clients

-Book Chef’s Table at Brooklyn Fare to impress a client because the counter does the impressing for you: a single eighteen-seat seating, chefs finishing every course at arm’s length, and a Michelin pedigree — three stars in its first life, two now — that a guest will recognise.
-The format gives you natural pauses to talk between courses without the pressure of carrying a long table conversation.
-Reserve the earlier seating, brief the host if your guest has dietary limits, and let the kitchen’s show carry the night.
+Book Chef’s Table at Brooklyn Fare to impress a client because the counter does the impressing for you.
+A single eighteen-seat seating, chefs finishing every course at arm’s length, and a pedigree your guest already knows: three stars in its first life, two now.
+The pacing builds in natural pauses to talk between courses, so you are not carrying a long-table conversation alone.
+Reserve the earlier seating, brief the host on any dietary limits, and let the show carry the night.

 Not for